jisnoo123/collage/README.md

 # Collager

-Turning images and videos to dataset collages.
-A Gradio UI that makes you collages of your images or videos.
+Collager turns your images and videos to dataset collages, with a Gradio UI.

 # Datasets